Dynamics of a single exciton in strongly correlated bilayers: A single exciton in a correlated bilayer

 As we noted before, the spin wave spectrum resembles a phonon spectrum.
 Hence we can compute the exciton self-energy using the Self-Consistent Born Approximation (SCBA)\cite{SchmittRink:1988p10,Kane:1989p585}, an approximation scheme developed for electron-phonon interactions but subsequently successfully applied to the single layer $t-J$ model.

 The SCBA is based on two assumptions: 1) that one can neglect vertex corrections and 2) one uses only the bare spin wave propagators.
 The first assumption is motivated by an extension of Migdal's theorem\footnote{For electron-phonon interaction, higher order vertex corrections are of order $\frac{m}{M}$ where $m$ is the electron mass and $M$ is the ion mass.
-This justifies that for electron-phonon interactions the SCBA is right.
-Spin wave interactions studies for the $t-J$ model have shown that it is justified to neglect the vertex correction there as well.
-Reference: A.~L. Fetter and J.~D. Walecka, \emph{Quantum Theory of Many-Particle Systems} (McGraw-Hill Book Company, New York, 1971).}, the second by the linear spin wave approximation.
+This justifies that for electron-phonon interactions the SCBA is right \cite{FetterWalecka}.
+Comparisons between the SCBA and exact diagonalization methods for the single layer $t-J$ model have shown that it is justified to neglect the vertex correction there as well \cite{MartinezHorsch1991}.}, the second by the linear spin wave approximation.
 Consequently, all remaining diagrams are of the 'rainbow' type which can be summed over using a self-consistent equation.
+The assumption that the vertex corrections are irrelevant allows us to completely resum Feynman diagrams up to all orders in $t$.
+The SCBA is therefore not a perturbation series expansion and consequently $t$ does not necessarily has to be a small parameter.

 For the exciton $t-J$ model, the SCBA amounts to computing the self-energy for the in-phase exciton, as shown diagrammatically in Figure \ref{FigSCBA}.
+Usual Feynman rules dictate that we need to integrate over all intermediate frequencies of the virtual spin waves.
+However, under the linear spin wave approximation the spin wave propagator is $i / ( \omega' - \epsilon(k) + i \epsilon)$ which amounts to a Dirac delta function in the frequency domain integration\cite{SchmittRink:1988p10}.
+For example, the first diagram of Figure \ref{FigSCBA} is reduced as follows,

-Analytically we write for the in-phase exciton self-energy, \begin{widetext}
+where $M_{k,q}$ is the vertex contribution and $G^p(k,\omega)$ is the exciton propagator.
+Emission (or absorption) of a spin wave by an exciton can thus be incorporated by changing the momentum and energy of the exciton propagator.
+Analytically we write for the in-phase exciton self-energy,

-\end{widetext} which depends on the exciton propagator and the Bogolyubov angles derived in the previous section.
+which depends on the exciton propagator and the Bogolyubov angles derived in the previous section.
 A similar formula to (\ref{SCBA}) applies to $\Sigma^-$.
 However, it is easily verified that

 since $\gamma_{k+(\pi,\pi)} = -\gamma_k$.
 In general the SCBA (\ref{SCBA}) cannot be solved analytically, and hence we have obtained the exciton spectral function

 using an iterative procedure with Monte Carlo integration over the spin wave momenta discretized on a 32 $\times$ 32 momentum grid.
 We start with $\Sigma=0$ and after approximately 20 iterations the spectral function converged.
 The results for typical values of $\alpha,J $ and $t$ are shown in Figures \ref{Figalphalarge} to \ref{FigYBCO}.